FUTURE INSTITUTE OF TECHNOLOGY

 COMPUTER SCIENCE

-This course provides an introduction to the World Wide Web and teaches how to create a home page using Hypertext Markup Language.
+This course provides an introduction to the World Wide Web and teaches how to create a home page using Hypertext Markup Language and JavaScript.

 Number systems and computer arithmetic, combinations and permutations, truth tables, Boolean algebra with applications to computer logic designs.